 Types of braces

-Braces are divided into two main forms: fixed braces and removable orthodontic appliances called clear aligners.
+Braces are divided into two main forms: fixed and removable (also called clear aligners).

-Fixed braces use the adjustable archwire running through brackets and bands which are attached to your teeth to put pressure for aligning teeth and jaws.
-They are placed by an orthodontist and are the widely used type of braces.
+Fixed braces use the adjustable archwire running through brackets and bands which are attached to your teeth to put pressure and thus align teeth and jaws.
+They are placed by an orthodontist and are the widely used type.

 Fixed braces consist of some key components:

-The metal wire that connects the brackets on your teeth to apply the force needed to align teeth.
+- Archwire: The metal wire which connects the brackets on your teeth to apply the force needed to align teeth.
 It is mainly made of stainless steel but is available in titanium alloy.
-You can also try the tooth-colored or white coated wires and clear polymer archwires for better esthetics.
+You can also try the tooth-colored or white-coated wires and clear polymer archwires for better esthetics.
 These wires, though may discolor or lose their original color, are acceptable options for those who want an invisible type of wires.
 They have the same color as your teeth and go well with the ceramic brackets.

 - Brackets: Brackets are attached to the teeth using adhesives like composite resin.
 They create an evenly force provided by the archwires for each specific tooth.
 Conventionally, brackets are made of stainless steel or titanium, but there are clear and esthetic ceramic and plastic brackets to satisfy your invisible look of braces.

-Ligatures, plastic or metal, are the typical part of traditional braces treatment.
-Braces can have elastomeric, known as elastic ties which are small doughnut-shaped plastics to tie the brackets and the archwire together.
+- Plastic components: Braces can have elastomeric ligatures, known as elastic ties which are small doughnut-shaped plastics to tie the brackets and the archwire together.
 Orthodontic chains work the same as elastic ligatures which hold the wire and brackets in place and close spaces.
-Rubber bands (elastics) are another plastic tool used to pull and realign teeth between upper and lower jaws.
+Rubber bands (elastics) are another plastic tool used to pull and realign teeth between the upper and lower jaws.
 You can make your orthodontic treatment entertaining and decrease the visibility of metals by using colored braces for these different plastic parts of your braces.